IBM-Cloud/docs/services/mobileanalytics/sdk.md

 Initialize your application to enable sending logs to the {{site.data.keyword.mobileanalytics_short}} service.
 The Swift SDK is available for iOS and watchOS.

-1. Import the `BMSCore` and `BMSAnalytics` frameworks by adding the following `import` statements to the top of your `AppDelegate.swift` project file:
+1. Import the `BMSCore` and `BMSAnalytics` frameworks by adding the following `import` statements to the beginning of your `AppDelegate.swift` project file:

   ```Swift
   import BMSCore